itchio/itch.io/docs/creators/quality-guidelines.md

 ## Make your metadata accurate

-The metadata tab on your project's edit page allows you to add many different categorizations to your project.
-Your project will then show up on the respective browse page on itch.io.
+The metadata tab located on your project's editing page enables you to add various categorizations to your project.
+Consequently, your project will appear on the respective browsing page on itch.io.

-Do not use the metadata page to add categorizations that don't apply to your game.
-If you're purposefully adding every classification, we may mark your page as spam and disable access to your project pages.
+Avoid using the metadata page to add categorizations that are irrelevant to your game.
+If you intentionally add every classification, we may identify your page as spam and restrict access to your project pages.

 ### Only select platforms your project directly runs on